dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

     ```

     Here, the third case can never be matched because any value it matches would
     also already be matched by one of the preceding two cases.
+This is not a
+    concern for soundness or correctness, but is dead code that an
+    implementation may want to warn on.

 Dart already supports exhaustiveness and reachability warnings in switch
 statements on `bool` and enum types.
 This document extends that to handle